-Please be aware that all topics of this call are subject to restrictions due to security, therefore entities must not be directly or indirectly controlled from a country that is not an eligible country.
-All entities10 will have to fill in and submit a declaration on ownership and control.
+Please note the topic of this call is subject to restrictions due to security reasons (see section 2).

+Therefore, entities must not be directly or indirectly controlled from a country that is not an eligible country.
+All entities9 have to fill in and submit a declaration on ownership and control.